All Episodes

 However, if you want to keep score in Donald Trump's first term, the Dow went up 80%.

-If you want to keep more score, the Nasdaq went up well over 100%.
+If you want to keep more score, the NASDAQ went up well over 100%.

-And so, you know, by the time the president leaves this Mid East trip and and we make the trek home, uh again, it's just it's Riyadh today is Doha uh tomorrow as we go to Qatar uh as Linda prefers to call it or cutter, whichever you prefer, and then we'll be headed to the UAE and Abu Dhabi.
+And so, you know, by the time the president leaves this Mideast trip and we make the trek home, again, it's Riyadh today.

-Um we'll be doing that.
+We'll be doing that.

-Never thought I'd be those words become flying out of my mouth, but we've been to we broadcast from Baghdad, Vietnam, Singapore, Singapore, for Helsinki.
+But we've been in, we broadcast from Baghdad, Vietnam, Singapore, Singapore, Pua, and Helsinki.

-I thought they were gonna choke off.
+I thought they were going to choke off.

 I don't think you brought them there.